GGonryun/warp-portal/cli/README.md

 **Automatic Registration** (for HTTP providers):
 - Automatically calls the API `/register` endpoint
-- Includes machine hostname, public IP, and labels
+- Includes machine hostname, public IP, environment ID (from daemon config), and optional labels
 - No manual steps required

 **Manual Registration** (for file providers or fallback):